-The PTA has scheduled several activities for the 2019-2020 school years.
-They are Halloween Fun Night, Spelling Bee, and Cultural Arts Fair.
+The PTA has scheduled several activities for the 2022-2023 school year.
 For PTA to be successful for the ensuing school year we need your support.
-PTA meetings are held on the first Monday of each month in the CAFETERIA and start at 6:30 pm.
+Monthly PTA meetings will be scheduled.
+Homeroom parents are asked to attend all in-person meetings.
+Volunteers are also encouraged to attend.

 School Business Partners